-Rachel was one of Synchronicity’s original founders.
-She has directed more than 15 productions for Synchronicity, including In the Next Room or the Vibrator Play, Exit Pursued by a Bear, Women + War, 1:23, Language of Angels, Three Sisters and Marisol.
+Rachel is one of Synchronicity’s original founders.
+She has directed more than 20 productions for Synchronicity, including Ripe Frenzy, Strait of Gibraltar, In the Next Room or the Vibrator Play, Exit Pursued by a Bear, Women + War, 1:23, Language of Angels, Three Sisters and Marisol.
 Her directing work has been seen in and around Atlanta at Actor’s Express, Aurora Theatre, Theatre Gael, Dad’s Garage and the University of Georgia.
 Creative Loafing named her best director of 2002 for her work on One Flea Spare and Kia Corthron’s Breath, Boom, the production that led to the creation of our Playmaking for Girls program.
 In June 2004 she was chosen for the highly competitive NEA/TCG Career Development Program for Directors and was named a Bank of America “Local Hero.”
 In addition to her executive role at Synchronicity, she actively teaches and leads workshops across Atlanta, and spent eight summers as director of the Ferst Center’s Drama Camp at Georgia Tech.

 Lisa has been the Facility Manager for Synchronicity Theatre since September of 2014, and added the role of Production Manager in October, 2014.
 Having previously worked in the music industry as a booking and tour manager, and as an assistant manager in the special event decor industry, Lisa has been in the Entertainment Industry her entire career.
 She has traveled the country with a band in a Volkswagon van, dropped balloons on the Queen of Norway, and spent a couple years as part of Margaret Cho's management team in Santa Monica, CA. Lisa also worked at the Woodruff Arts Center as a stage hand for the Atlanta Symphony for a couple years, before moving over to the 14th Street Playhouse in 2004, where she worked on many amazing productions, including running follow-spot for the filming of Leslie Jordan's "My Trip Down the Pink Carpet".
 Lisa's love of theatre is matched only by her love of her family.
 And riding her bike!